 Visit Port Arthur

 Take a day trip to the Port Arthur historic site, Tasmania’s most famous convict penitentiary.
-Port Arthur, is just 90 minutes drive from Hobart and one Australia’s most important heritage sites.
+Port Arthur, is just 90 minutes drive from Hobart and one Australia’s most important UNESCO World Heritage listed sites.

 Located on the scenic Tasman Peninsula in the south east of Tasmania, Port Arthur offers a unique insight into the harsh convict days and life for our earliest settlers.